pressbooks/pressbooks/symbionts/readme-fonts.txt

 ------------------------------------------------------------------------------
-The following fonts are distributed with PressBooks
+The following fonts are distributed with Pressbooks
 ------------------------------------------------------------------------------

 Cardo is Copyright (c) David J. Perry and released under the SIL Open Font License 1.1